zabrewer/Meraki-ActionBatcher/README.md

 # Introduction

 Meraki Action Batcher is a Python-based GUI tool for creating, updating, verifying, deleting, and monitoring Meraki Action Batches.
 Action Batcher simplifies interaction with the Meraki Action Batch API so that you can focus on individual actions.
-There is also an included utility called Action Tools meant to simplify creation of "Actions" to commit to one or more Action Batches.
+This project is part of the [Meraki ActionBatch Tools](https://github.com/zabrewer/Meraki-ActionBatch-Tools) parent repo and can be used with the [Meraki Action Composer](https://github.com/zabrewer/Meraki-ActionComposer/) complimentary tool.

-# About Meraki Action Batches
+# Meraki Action Batches

 In June 2019, Meraki announced Action Batches as a new way for making changes in bulk via the Meraki Dashboard API.
 The obvious benefit of Action Batches is a way to navigate the Dashboard API rate limit of 5 calls per second (per individual Dashboard Org).
 Depending on the requirements, authors of a given script or app sometimes had to navigate API with respective code (e.g. exponential backoff).